manuelgloeckler/manuelgloeckler.github.io/_posts/2022-04-15-fischer_information.md

 ### Experimental design

  By Theorem 8, we can estimate the standard deviation of the MLE by $\sigma_F = \sqrt{(n F_x(\theta^*))^{-1}}$ whenever $n$ is large enough.
 Observe that the standard deviation decreases whenever the Fisher information or $n$ is large.
-In practise we cannot control the true value, but we can effect the number of trials we perform i.e. by collecting more data.
-So it may be interesting to know how much samples we need such that the MLE has a standard deviation below a certain threshold...
+In practice, we cannot control the true value, but we can affect the number of trials we perform i.e. by collecting more data.
+So it may be interesting to know how many samples we need such that the MLE has a standard deviation below a certain threshold...

- Let's again consider an Bernoulli experiment.
+ Let's again consider a Bernoulli experiment.
 We want to estimate the probability $\theta^*$ using the MLE $\hat{\theta}$ but want to ensure that the standard deviation $\sigma_F \leq \epsilon$.
 It follows that we have to ensure that

  $$ \sqrt{(n F_x(\theta^*))^{-1}} \leq \epsilon \iff  n \geq \frac{1}{\epsilon^2}F_x(\theta^*)^{-1}$$

- Note that in practise we do not know the ture value $\theta^*$, thus we may solve this problem for the worst case scenario i.e
+ Note that in practice we do not know the true value $\theta^*$, thus we may solve this problem for the worst-case scenario i.e

 $$ n \geq \frac{1}{\epsilon^2} \max_\theta F_x(\theta)^{-1} =  \frac{1}{\epsilon^2} F_x(0.5)^{-1} = \frac{1}{(2\epsilon)^2}$$